veg/tn93/README.md

 `cmake [-DCMAKE_INSTALL_PREFIX=/install/path DEFAULT /usr/local/] ./`

-To set a different install path
+to set a different install path.

 If the compiler supports OpenMP, the program will be built with multithreaded support.